nx-lr/protea/readme.md

 10.+(1)
 ```

-However, it’s easier to read as an infix operator:
+However, it's easier to read as an infix operator:

 ```dart
 10 + 1